zedlopez/ifm/The Recipe Book.md

 [Empire] simulates a train journey.
 Here there are no controls as such, but the train passes through a sequence of stops spaced apart in time, so the player chooses an exit by getting out at the right moment.

 On a very large, slowish craft such as a cruise liner, we are not so much travelling in a vehicle: it's more as if we are visiting a whole building, which becomes our world for the (probably long) duration of the journey.
 The liner steers around in long, slow curves, changing its orientation in the water, so that (if we think of "north" as a strictly magnetic matter, anyway) north is constantly rotating: something we don't notice on board because our own reference points, provided by the ship itself, stay fixed relative to ourselves.
-Because of this, some ships in IF are navigated using ``fore``, ``aft``, ``port`` and ``starboard`` directions rather than ``north``, ``east``, ``south`` and ``west``: see [Fore].
+Because of this, some ships in IF are navigated using ``FORE``, ``AFT``, ``PORT`` and ``STARBOARD`` directions rather than ``NORTH``, ``EAST``, ``SOUTH`` and ``WEST``: see [Fore].

 ### See Also